-Not all seats on the flight are the same; mostly leisure first-class travelers are usually excluded from last-minute changes because these seats produce the most profits.
+However, not all seats on the flight are the same; mostly charter flights and leisure first-class travelers are usually excluded from last-minute changes because these seats produce the most profits.
 Other passengers from economy and business class seats are determined to be overbooked.

 Is it legal to bump passengers due to overbooking?

 The DOT considers overselling and overbooking a flight legal under involuntary compensation rules to protect carriers from revenue loss and optimize passenger load factors per kilometer flown.
 When an airplane flies empty seats, carriers suffer revenue losses and increased pollution with an increase in the number of flights.

 The carriers have determined that it is in their economic interest to take a chance to provide adequate compensation payment of a few hundred bucks in exchange for improving the load factors on their flights.